Kinklab leather wrist cuffs – black

 Update: I have even accidentally put this through the washing machine, and it’s held up pretty well!

-The padded leather blindfold arrived in a functional plastic tube type container.
-On each end is a black plastic cap while the tube itself is clear.
-There is a paper insert with the product name and a picture of a woman wear it which isn’t explicit but does indicate the nature of the product.
-I thought I could pull off the top of the container by the little loop but it broke.
+The padded leather blindfold arrived in a functional plastic tube container.
+On each end is a black plastic cap, while the tube itself is clear.
+There is a paper insert with the product name and a picture of a woman wearing it, which isn’t explicit but does indicate the nature of the product.
+I thought I could pull off the top of the container by the little loop, but it broke.
 Instead, I had to press in the sides to break the seal and then pop it off.
-It’s very secure which is good but a little bit of a hassle if you want to use it for storage; however, it’s a decent storage solution because the loop (if you don’t break it off) makes it able to be hung.
+It’s very secure, which is good but a little bit of a hassle if you want to use it for storage; however, it’s a decent storage solution because the loop (if you don’t break it off) makes it able to be hung.

 During use, I found my eyes to be comfortable but the edges above the nose and toward the side applied pressure to my face.
 I could feel the stiffer leather around the edges where there was no padding.
 My husband did not experience this problem, however; I would attribute this to specific facial builds and the fact that the blindfold seems to be pretty big; at its widest, it’s nearly 3″ tall, which seems pretty big to me, and the bridge is over 1″ thick which I think is the cause of my personal discomfort.
 Of course, I do have a smaller face than some.
 This mask is bound to fit some people better than others.